shayanafzal/Dynamic_Web_Representation_of_UFO_Sightings/README.md

 ![Search](https://github.com/shayanafzal/UFOs/blob/c53e99ec2364765c8491603b7b45edc5c1095c5d/static/images/search.png)

-The user can type in the search criteria that they are entered in and then hit enter to refresh the table.
+The user can type in the search criteria that they are interested in and then hit the enter key to refresh the table.

 ## Summary
 ### One Drawback